A REIT With Curb Appeal

-It’s been over two years since I wrote on Acadia Realty Trust (AKR) and in that article I explained,
+It's been over two years since I wrote on Acadia Realty Trust (NYSE:AKR), and in that article I explained:

 I would like to take a position in Acadia Realty Trust, as I view the street and urban retail category as an attractive growth vehicle compared with other investment alternatives.
 Also, given the reality of shifting retailer demand, Acadia is well positioned to continue to capitalize on the increased scale of urban and street retail tenants.

-However, I was a bit too bearish, and in the article, I decided that “I'll have to focus on a "margin of safety" in which I feel as though my capital is safe and appreciation potential is sound.
-My price target is $28.00, and that represents another 10% pullback from the current level.”
+However, I was a bit too bearish, and in the article, I decided that "I'll have to focus on a 'margin of safety' in which I feel as though my capital is safe and appreciation potential is sound.
+My price target is $28.00, and that represents another 10% pullback from the current level."

 A REIT with Curb Appeal

-Remember that is unique from the traditional shopping center REITs, the company dual platforms: (1) A "core portfolio" of retail assets that consist of both shopping center properties and street-level properties; and (2) Value-added investments through Acadia's series of discretionary institutional funds.
+Remember, that is unique from the traditional shopping center REITs.
+The company has dual platforms: (1) A "core portfolio" of retail assets that consist of both shopping center properties and street-level properties; and (2) Value-added investments through Acadia's series of discretionary institutional funds.

 In 2014, Acadia acquired $450 million of "core" assets, of which about 70% was street retail and about 15% was urban retail.
 The company has more than doubled the size of its "core" portfolio, equating to a compounded annual growth rate in excess of 20%.

 One competitive advantage for Acadia's platform is its significant activity in key markets.
-By maintaining local market presence, Acadia can remain somewhat flexible acting on compelling opportunities, whether they are in New York or Boston or a handful of other high-entry-barrier markets.
+By maintaining local market presence, it can remain somewhat flexible acting on compelling opportunities, whether they are in New York or Boston or a handful of other high-entry-barrier markets.

-Accordingly, within these markets, Acadia seeks to acquire urban and street retail properties that offer a high degree of fragmentation, with owners that are primarily non-institutional.
+Accordingly, within these markets, the company seeks to acquire urban and street retail properties that offer a high degree of fragmentation, with owners that are primarily non-institutional.
 As a result, the composition of the portfolio is unique in the eyes of the retail composition.

 Since Acadia started focusing on street-level and urban properties, the percentage of these sub-sectors has increased and the percentage of traditional suburban shopping centers has decreased.
 This trend has created an enduring business model in which Acadia can grow NOI by 4% annually.